quentinROTOLO/spraff/angular-14-client/README.md

 Build an Angular 14 CRUD App example to consume Rest APIs, display, modify & search data.

-Tutorial Application in that:
+Dictionary Application in that:
-- Each Tutorial has id, title, description, published status.
+- Each Dictionary has id, title, description, published status.
-- We can create, retrieve, update, delete Tutorials.
+- We can create, retrieve, update, delete Dictionaries.
-- There is a Search bar for finding Tutorials by title.
+- There is a Search bar for finding Dictionaries by title.

 ![angular-14-crud-example](angular-14-crud-example.png)